 Lincoln had come a long way in a short time, since advocating that Blacks be deported to Panama as late as 1862.
 While now a dedicated abolitionist and supportive of using black troops, he remained true to his earlier cause of preserving the Union.
 If anything, the cause of keeping the democratic experiment alive had more meaning now than ever.

 In November 1863, Lincoln was “asked to provide a few appropriate remarks” as the government consecrated a battlefield for the first time in its history.
 He traveled to Gettysburg to commemorate the big battle there and spoke about the Union’s mission.
 The battlefield was still fresh, with wolves having dug up some of the hastily buried corpses and the smell of death in the air.
 Few paid much attention at the time, but in his Gettysburg Address, Lincoln uttered some of his most famous words – words recited in northern classrooms for generations and etched onto the interior walls of the Lincoln Memorial in Washington.
 Then he wrapped things up in less than five minutes, amidst an early snow.
-The entire speech was only ten sentences long, so short that photographers were still setting up their equipment when he finished.
+The entire speech was only ten sentences long — so short that photographers were still setting up their equipment when he finished, which is why our only image is the fuzzy one above.
 The crowd stood silently at first because they didn’t think he was done.
 The president’s most inaccurate line was that “the world will little note nor long remember what we say here.”
 It’s true, at least, that the talk wasn’t long on specifics.
 The president never explicitly mentioned the Union, Confederacy, secession, or slavery.

 Lincoln contracted smallpox on the trip but got over it in a couple of weeks.
 His trusted black servant/valet, William Johnson, wasn’t so lucky.
 Lincoln said, “he did not catch it from me…at least I think not.”
 Typical of the convention of his times, Lincoln referred to the adult Mr. Johnson as his “colored boy.”
 An unsubstantiated legend grew that, when Johnson died, Lincoln engraved citizen on his tombstone in order to repudiate the Supreme Court’s earlier ruling in Dred Scott.